HarryPaniccc/DnD/Session 12 - The Clock Strikes Twelve.md

 # Session TODO
 - Investigate the cleric's office
 - Attack from wraiths
+- Realize one of the Wraiths is the deceased cleric
 - [[Ealendar]]'s Splint Armor at Dusk from the blacksmith
 - Fire arrows for [[Cened]]
 - Cloaked figure in the night?